 Bend Knees & Block Bend knees and rest each hand on a yoga block.

 Use A Chair Your class will almost certainly have more than one student with tight hamstrings.
 Here’s a great modification to give them.
 Ask students to practice Downward Facing Dog by putting their hands on a chair (instead of the mat).
 The chair will allow the student to straighten their legs and get a good hamstring stretch while keeping a long, straight spine.
 However, make your students aware that they don’t limit themselves to only using chairs.
 For example, they could also use a sofa, table, bed, kitchen sink, and wall.
 The higher the prop, the more your students will be able to straighten their legs (hamstring stretch) while still maintaining the long, straight spine that is the core of Downward Facing Dog.

 Here are some quick teaching tips for Downward Facing Dog Pose…

 Tip 1 | Knees Bent

-New students with stiff backs and legs don’t need to try and force their legs to be straight.
-The huge effort it takes to straighten the legs pushes way too much weight forward onto their hands which has the knock on effect of dropping their hips too low.
-So, when observing students who are struggling to straighten their legs, tell them it’s OK to BEND their legs.
+Downward Facing Dog With Bent Knees: New students with stiff backs and legs don’t need to try and force their legs to be straight.
+The huge effort it takes to straighten the legs pushes way too much weight forward onto their hands which has the knock-on effect of dropping their hips too low.
+So, when observing students who are struggling to straighten their legs, tell them it’s okay to BEND their legs.
 This ‘bending’ will help the spine to extend down from the hips and place 80% of the weight on the feet instead of the vulnerable hands…and now the classic Downward Facing Dog form will appear.